exceptionless/Website/content/news/2015/2015-03-31-sending-log-messages-to-exceptionless.md

 #### NLog or Log4net Usage

-To use the <a title="Exceptionless NLog Nuget Package" href="https://www.nuget.org/packages/exceptionless.nlog" target="_blank">NLog </a>or <a title="Exceptionless Log4net Nuget Package" href="https://www.nuget.org/packages/exceptionless.log4net" target="_blank">Log4net</a> clients, you’ll just need to bring down the nuget package and follow the detailed readme.
+To use the <a title="Exceptionless NLog NuGet Package" href="https://www.nuget.org/packages/exceptionless.nlog" target="_blank">NLog </a>or <a title="Exceptionless Log4net NuGet Package" href="https://www.nuget.org/packages/exceptionless.log4net" target="_blank">Log4net</a> clients, you’ll just need to bring down the NuGet package and follow the detailed readme.

 _<span style="color: #993300;">**Note on performance: Use in-memory event storage for high volumes**</span>_